HermesFoods/ddd-context-map/README.md

 ## Steps to run

-In this project we use the context mapper tool to create our context map
+In this project we use the context mapper tool to create our context map, as step by step below: